 Spencer MA A large rectangular chamber.

-E. Thompson CT The "Hermit Cave" is a small corbeled stone chamber.
+E. Thompson CT The “Hermit Cave” is a small corbeled stone chamber on private property.

 Webster MA This well-preserved stone chamber on private property in Webster is located near a stream bed and a former Indian trail.
 Members of the Nipmuc tribe today believe that this chamber was built by their ancestors.

-Wendell MA Two small "twin chambers" located near a road and house foundation.
-Offerings found inside may indicate recent Native American use of this site.
+Wendell MA Two small “twin chambers” located near a road and house foundation.
 For more detailed information and interpretation of this site please visit Stone Structures.

 Stone Piles